kelliwolf17/surfs_up/README.md

 ![dec_pcrp](https://user-images.githubusercontent.com/71397190/101295743-256ef800-37e5-11eb-99e3-d211f623864b.PNG)

-We also pulled the temperature data for a month in Q1 and Q3 (as June and December are of Q2 and Q4 respectively) and was able to determine more definitively that Oahu remains fairly consistent throughout the year weather-wise.
+We also pulled the temperature data for a month in Q1 and Q3 (as June and December are of Q2 and Q4 respectively) and was able to determine more definitively that Oahu remains fairly consistent throughout the year temperature-wise.
 This allows us to conclude that the surf and ice cream shop is sustainable year-round.

 ![march](https://user-images.githubusercontent.com/71397190/101295759-3881c800-37e5-11eb-9d21-a6acad4b1e0c.PNG)